juniorsundar/pkms/lgsq/pages/Data Generation Task.md

 		  CLOCK: [2024-05-24 Fri 17:40:45]--[2024-05-29 Wed 11:16:06] =>  113:35:21
 		  :END:
 		- TODO Discuss with Jarmo whether the resample module can be imported into template as submodule
-	- TODO Create a script that converts `.ulog` to rosbag format id:: 665da005-9bef-47aa-85c8-06f126ad0a08
+	- DOING Create a script that converts `.ulog` to rosbag format id:: 665da005-9bef-47aa-85c8-06f126ad0a08
+	  :LOGBOOK:
+	  CLOCK: [2024-06-04 Tue 19:45:26]
+	  :END:
+		- DONE Write the conversion component for `.csv` --> `.db3`
+		- TODO Implement a CLI to seamlessly execute this operation
 - # Notes
 	- ## `.mcap` converter script
 	  id:: 6656d7f7-4ce1-47f5-bf93-a8d1413874a8